npm package discovery and stats viewer.

 Logical Height and Logical Width

 Utilities are generated for the block-size, inline-size, min-block-size, min-inline-size, max-block-size, and max-inline-size properties.
-These match the values in your height, width, min-height, min-width, max-height, and max-width config objects, respectively.
+These have the same range of values as height, width, min-height, min-width, max-height, and max-width, respectively.

 Flow-relative Margins

 Utilities are generated for the margin-block-start, margin-block-end, margin-inline-start, and margin-inline-end properties, as well as for the shorthand properties margin-block and margin-inline.
-These match the values in your margin config object.
+These have the same range of values as other margin utilities.

 Flow-relative Padding

 Utilities are generated for the padding-block-start, padding-block-end, padding-inline-start, and padding-inline-end properties, as well as for the shorthand properties padding-block and padding-end.
-These match the values in your padding config object.
+These have the same range of values as other padding utilities.

 Flow-relative Space Between

 Flow-relative utilities are generated for the Tailwind-specific Space Between.
-These match the values in your space config object.
+These have the same range of values as other space utilities.
 All of the usual positive and negative values plus .space-b-reverse and .space-i-reverse utilities are generated.

 --tw-space-b-reverse: 0;